 1. Community Hostel, Baños – TOP PICK!

 If you are looking for a clean, comfy option with an incredible social scene then you need to check out the lovely Community Hostel.
-There are nightly activities which encourage backpackers to get to know each other and the staff go above and beyond to ensure your stay is the best it can be.
-The food provided (at an additional charge) is also phenomenal and definitely, a must eat while you’re in the city!
+There are nightly activities that encourage backpackers to get to know each other and the staff go above and beyond to ensure your stay is the best it can be.
+The food provided (at an additional charge) is also phenomenal and definitely, a must-eat while you’re in the city!
 Dorm beds start at $9 US per night.
 Read our full review of Community Hostel, Baños here!

 2. Erupción Art Hotel & Hostel